Catalyst-Video/catalyst-react/README.md

 Our servers are free for your first 30 monthly active users, which means they should not cost you anything in development (and possibly production)!

+We recommend a minimum parent container size of 350px X 450px.

 ## Parameters

 | Prop        | Description                                                                                                 |  Type                             | Example Value                             | Required |